Rental Assistance (Sar Dirah)

 - Customs exemption: Before shipping, contact the Absorption Ministry to receive your customs exemption certificate.
 Present this to Israeli customs when the shipment arrives.

-- Vehicle discount: Contact the Absorption Ministry and arrange with a licensed customs agent before purchasing or shipping your vehicle.
-The paperwork must be completed before the car arrives in Israel.
+- Vehicle benefit: Arrange the oleh rate with the Absorption Ministry and a licensed customs agent or dealer before purchasing or shipping your car.
+The paperwork must be completed before the car is released to you.

 All three of these benefits are time-limited and require proactive application.
 The Absorption Ministry website (in Hebrew and English) lists current rates and forms.
 If in doubt, the English-speaking staff at Nefesh B'Nefesh can walk you through each application.